SkewerSpot/ss-menu-app/README.md

 2. You want to create a better solution using this one as your base.
 3. You want to learn to create Flutter apps with some kind of state management, integration with Firebase, and highly custom UI/UX.
 This repo's commit history is pretty well-structure for this purpose.

-## Setting Up Dev Enviroment
+## Getting Started

 1. Install Flutter (read the official docs).
+Ensure Android SDK support: let `flutter doctor` help you with that.
 2. Install Flutter/Dart support in your IDE.
 I use Visual Studio Code.
 3. Clone this repo locally.
 4. Open the repo directory in your IDE.
 It should ideally automatically fetch missing dependencies (packages) for you.
 If not, run the command `flutter pub get`.
+5. Create a new Firebase realtime database.
+Follow the [steps for adding an Android app](https://firebase.google.com/docs/android/setup).
+Download `google-services.json` file and add it under **android/app** folder. (skip the parts about adding Firebase SDK)
-5. Run the app (press F5) in Android Simulator (API 28; Google APIs Intel x64 image).
+6. Run the app (press F5) in Android Simulator (API 28; Google APIs Intel x64 image).
-6. Tada!
+7. Tada!
 It's up and running.
-7. Drop me a line if you face an issue. (contact details below)
+8. Drop me a line if you face an issue. (contact details below)

 ## Building